newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/understand-license-requirements-employment-agency.md

 ### Determine Business Operations

-- **Services:** Determine which professional services will be offered by your business (e.g., clerical, accounting, etc.)
+- **Services:** Determine which professional services will be offered by your business (for example, clerical, accounting, etc.)
-- **Staff:** Identify which industries will receive employee placement from your business (e.g., administrative, accountants, etc.)
+- **Staff:** Identify which industries will receive employee placement from your business (for example, administrative, accountants, etc.)
 - **Placement terms:** Determine if your business will offer a one-time placement or temporary placement services
 - **Fees:** Determine the party responsible for the cost of the placement fee